.env.local

 }'

 Store the secret from the response.
-Complete an assessment in the sandbox — the webhook fires to your local handler in real time.
+Complete an assessment — the webhook fires to your local handler in real time.

 Verify signature verification